Land War: Land Acts

 The land question in Ireland was ultimately defused by a series of Irish Land Acts, beginning in 1870 with rent reform, establishing the Land Commission in 1881, and providing for judicial reviews to certify fair rents.
 The Ashbourne Act of 1885 started a limited process of allowing tenant farmers to buy their freeholds, which was greatly extended following the 1902 Land Conference, by the Land Purchase (Ireland) Act 1903.
 Augustine Birrel's Act of 1909 allowed for compulsory purchase, and also allowed the purchase and division of untenanted land that was being directly farmed by the owners.
 These Acts allowed tenants first to attain extensive property rights on their leaseholdings and then to purchase their land off their landlords via UK government loans and the Land Commission.
-The 1903 Act gave Irish tenant farmers a government-sponsored right to buy, which is still not available in Britain itself today.
+The 1903 Act gave Irish tenant farmers a government-sponsored right to buy, which is still not available in Great Britain today.

 The success of the Land Acts in reducing the concentration of land ownership is indicated by the fact that in 1870, only 3% of Irish farmers owned their own land while 97% were tenants.
 By 1929, this ratio had been reversed with 97.4% of farmers holding their farms in freehold.
 However, the Land Acts were not the only factor causing this redistribution; the Great War and conflict during the Irish revolutionary period also facilitated the selling of land.
 Land agitators came to see the reforms they sought as a panacea for rural Ireland's ills.
 In fact, emigration and economic disadvantage continued apace, while the greatest beneficiaries of land reform were the middle class of medium farmers.